Holding types

 Dividend

-HDUS seeks to enhance a broad market Index of approximately 1,000 U.S. securities by emphasizing risk, value, momentum, and quality.
-It has $120 million in assets and a 0.19% ER.
-My analysis revealed only minor advantages in risk and momentum over broad-based ETFs like SPY and IWB.
-Unfortunately, I found no advantage in quality.
-Instead, HDUS could benefit from a 20.76x forward P/E that's about two points cheaper than its benchmark.
-I found similar discounts on other metrics like EV-EBITDA and EV-Sales.
+HDUS aims to improve a wide market index of around 1,000 U.S. stocks by focusing on risk, value, momentum, and quality.
+With $120 million in assets and a 0.19% expense ratio, my analysis showed only slight benefits in risk and momentum compared to broad ETFs like SPY and IWB, with no advantages in quality.
+However, HDUS could gain from a forward P/E of 20.76, which is about two points lower than its benchmark, and I noticed similar discounts in other metrics like EV-EBITDA and EV-Sales.

 Evidence has shown that many investors miss out on returns by trying to time the market.
 It's particularly hard to predict which factors will win, making it important for portfolios to get balanced exposure across multiple diversified return drivers.